hpvdt/axios/README.md

 Orientation data was meant to be provided by the use of a 9-axis IMU attached to the board.
 This approach quickly revealed a few key issues:

-- The boards were going to move frequently within Axios, and the IMU would need to be recalibrated for each new position.
+- The boards were going to move frequently within Axios, and the IMU would need to be calibrated for each new position.
 This could be remedied by off-boarding the IMU to a set location in Axios.
 - The IMU only provided accelerations and magnetic field, we would need to code or find a library to perform the sensor fusion on the ATmega.
    - This would likely lead to significant usage of processor time
    - Our solution may not be able to replicate a more polished sensor even after significant work